Adam Warren (comics)

-Adam Warren (born 1967) is an American comic book writer and artist who is most famous for his original graphic novel Empowered, an adaptation of the characters known as Dirty Pair into an American comic book, and being one of the first American commercial illustrators to be influenced by the general manga style.
-He has also contributed to several Gen¹³ comics, worked as writer and character designer for the Marvel Comics series Livewires, and done numerous freelance works.
+Adam Warren (born 1967) is an American comic book writer and artist who is most famous for his original graphic novel Empowered, for adapting the characters known as Dirty Pair into an American comic book, and for being one of the first American commercial illustrators to be influenced by the general manga style.
+He has also contributed to several Gen13 comics, worked as writer and character designer for the Marvel Comics series Livewires, and done numerous freelance works.
 His current project is Empowered, which he has been working on continuously since 2007.

 Early life

 Adam Warren was born in New Hampshire.
-He began attending The Kubert School in Dover, New Jersey in 1985, but became unsure about his future in comics after less than a year of attendance.
+He began attending The Kubert School in Dover, New Jersey in 1985, but was unsure about his future in comics after less than a year of attendance.
 Over the Christmas break of his first year, he chanced upon manga and anime, some of which was the original Dirty Pair, and this renewed his drive to become an artist.